Tomato cut in half to remove tomato seeds

 Fast Seed-Saving Hack

 Don’t have time to ferment?
-Simply smear seeds onto a paper towel, let dry, and store—just know that germination might be lower than with the fermentation method.
+Simply smear seeds onto a paper towel, let dry, and store.
+Just know we’ve tested this method, and germination rates are noticeably lower compared to fermentation.

 Frequently Asked Questions (FAQ) About Saving Tomato Seeds: